Clinical Trial Disclosure and Data Transparency Conference

 - Assistant Director, ClinicalTrials.gov, NCBI

-- National Library of Medicine, NIH, United States
+- National Institutes of Health (NIH), United States

 Rebecca Williams, PharmD, MPH, is Assistant Director, ClinicalTrials.gov at the National Library of Medicine, National Institutes of Health.
 In this role, she oversees the results submission process, outreach and education, policy development, and conducts research.
 Her prior experience was in the area of prescription drug advertising and promotion at FDA and then as a consultant.
 She received her Pharm.D. from the University of Wisconsin-Madison and MPH from Johns Hopkins University.